TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Experiment

-Without explicit prior knowledge, our method discovers and learns tactical maneuvers that are close to the human pilot's skills depicted in Fig. \ref{fig:tactical}.
-Fig. \ref{fig:out_of_plane} shows the results of an engagement situation with a Su-30 opponent.
-Our agent executed pursuit maneuvers until 49.7 sec, reducing the tracking error and relative distance by up to \SI{1.4}\degree and \SI{2621}{ft} (Fig. \ref{fig:out_of_plane} (1)).
+\textbf{Tactical Flight Maneuvers:} Without explicit prior knowledge, our method discovers and learns tactical maneuvers that are close to the human pilot's skills depicted in Fig. \ref{fig:tactical}.
+Fig. \ref{fig:eval_result} (C) illustrates the results of an engaging situation against the Su-30.
+Our method executed pursuit maneuvers until 49.7 sec, reducing the tracking error and relative distance by up to \SI{1.4}\degree and \SI[group-separator={,},group-minimum-digits=4]{2621}{ft} (Fig. \ref{fig:eval_result} (C, 1)).
 However, the pursuit method alone was not able to place the Su-30, which has a faster average speed of \SI{496}{kt} (\SI{919}{km/h}), in the effective damage zone of our F-16.
-To overcome this situation, our agent changed its tactics to the out-of-plane maneuver that leveraged gravity assist to make a rapid turn towards the expected path of the opponent, despite the increased tracking angle error (Fig. \ref{fig:out_of_plane} (1-4)).
-Those tactical maneuvers enabled our agent to stay within the opponent's turning circle while keeping the distance within \SI{500}-\SI{3000}{ft}, even against the faster opponent.
-Moreover, our agent achieved a more rapid instantaneous turn rate (\SI{20.97}\degree/s) than the opponent, strategically placing it within our agent's WEZ (Fig. \ref{fig:out_of_plane} (4)).
+To overcome this situation, our policy demonstrated an out-of-plane maneuver, the \textit{`Low Yo-Yo,'} which leveraged gravitational acceleration to perform a rapid turn toward the anticipated path of the opponent, despite the increased tracking angle error (Fig. \ref{fig:eval_result} (C, 1-4)).
+These tactical maneuvers enabled our agent to stay within the opponent's turning circle while keeping the distance within \SI{500}-\SI[group-separator={,},group-minimum-digits=4]{3000}{ft}, even against the faster opponent.
+Moreover, our agent achieved a more rapid instantaneous turn rate (\SI{20.97}\degree/s) than the opponent, strategically placing it within our aircraft's DZ (Fig. \ref{fig:eval_result} (C, 4)).